This blog post was originally published on October 6, 2022

 How do SNAP eligibility rules compare to those for D-SNAP?

 D-SNAP is a different program than regular SNAP and has streamlined eligibility rules.
-For example, unlike regular SNAP, D-SNAP does not look at citizenship status, impose a work requirement, or preclude college students from participating.
-In addition. to be eligible for D-SNAP, a household must also live in the identified disaster area.
+For example, unlike regular SNAP, D-SNAP does not look at citizenship status, impose a work requirement, require that an applicant have a social security number, or preclude college students from participating.
+In addition, to be eligible for D-SNAP, a household must also live in the identified disaster area.
 Sometimes, if a state requests it, D-SNAP can be extended to people working in a disaster-designated area.
 Anyone who meets the residency and financial requirements of D-SNAP will qualify so long as they plan to buy food during the disaster benefit period.

 How can households apply for D-SNAP?